Qasid’s Ammiyya Program (Levantine Dialect)

 The Course is Comprised of Five Levels

-The Academic Director of Arabic Studies at Qasid advises, “When Ammiya is effectively blended with one’s Fusha or Modern Standard Arabic training, there is a real depth and a higher level of Ammiya proficiency, hence complimenting each other."
+The Academic Director of Arabic Studies at Qasid advises, “When Ammiyya is effectively blended with one’s Fusha or Modern Standard Arabic training, there is a real depth and a higher level of Ammiyya proficiency, hence complimenting each other."

 Included are books and material for beginner, intermediate and advanced levels.